As part of NIAB's research various resources, tools and programmes have been developed and are available below.

 This dataset consists of 26,017 SNPs across 480 bread wheat (Triticum aestivum L.) accessions.
 SNP genotyping was performed using the wheat 90k Illumina iSelect SNP array (Wang et al., 2014.
 Doi: 10.1111/pbi.12183).
 Genotypes were predominantly sourced from the UK, France, Germany, and the Netherlands, but also includes accessions from Belgium, Canada, Denmark, Sweden, Switzerland and the USA.
 NOTE: large Excel file (40MB)

-DiPR is a simple modification to ridge regression which allows two or more sets of variables to be penalized separately.
+DiPR is a simple modification to ridge regression which allows two or more sets of variables to be penalised separately.
 These are the files used to demonstrate its use to predicting field phenotypes by combining marker and metabolite data.

 Marker and phenotype data from the TriticeaeGenome panel of 376 elite lines